Life Is a Song Worth Singing (album)

-Life Is a Song Worth Singing is the second studio album by American recording artist Teddy Pendergrass, released on June 2, 1978 by Philadelphia International Records and Sony Music Entertainment.
+Life Is a Song Worth Singing is the second studio album by American musician Teddy Pendergrass.
+It was released on June 2, 1978, by Philadelphia International Records.
+Pendergrass supported the album by touring with the Isley Brothers.

 The album contained two singles: "Only You" and "Close the Door".
-"Close The Door" reached number one on the US Billboard R&B music chart.
-The ballads "It Don't Hurt Now" and "When Somebody Loves You Back" became synonymous with the Quiet storm radio format.
+"Close the Door" reached number one on the US Billboard R&B music chart.
 The album peaked at number 11 on the US Billboard 200 and peaked at number one on the US Billboard R&B chart.
-It was nominated for Favorite Soul/R&B Album at the sixth annual American Music Awards in 1979.
+It was nominated for Favorite Soul/R&B Album at the sixth annual American Music Awards, in 1979.

 The title track is a cover of the Johnny Mathis hit single "Life Is a Song Worth Singing", which was released in 1973.
 The album was arranged by Jack Faith, Dexter Wansel, John L. Usry Jnr. and Thom Bell.

+Critical reception

+The Bay State Banner wrote that the "versatile sound is achieved through one of Gamble & Huff's favorite ploys—allowing many different arrangers and producers the chance to contribute to one album."